Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

-In their original form, <span lang="ja-Latn">mono-awase</span> were courtly competitions in which various objects were compared as to their qualities or unique attributes:{%fn%}Although the same terminology of <span lang="ja-Latn">awase</span> was also used for sports such as cock-fighting.[@WorldOfTheShiningPrince p.
+In their original form, <span lang="ja-Latn">mono-awase</span> were courtly competitions in which various objects were compared as to their qualities or unique attributes:{%fn%}The same terminology of <span lang="ja-Latn">awase</span> was also used for sports such as cock-fighting.[@WorldOfTheShiningPrince p.
 165]{%endfn%} objects that were judged in these competitions included artefacts such as fans or